crazyzocratezeorg/unity-orga-repo-test/README.md

 AHH!!
 So obviously I need to commit changes.

-So the workflow goes as follows:
-	1. Make a new branch.
-	2. From that branch (let's say 'Edit whatever') edit the file (in Unity, Sublime or whatever filetype it is).
-	3. SAVE that changes to the file.
-	4. COMMIT those changes to the 'Edit whatever' branch.
-	5. That's it for now.
-Now you can see those changes only in that specific branch's file.
-Therefor you have two versions.

 To work over several days at one file or topic it should work, if the changes on the branch won't merged into a branch on a higher level branch (like master).